Man working in front of a laptop with a pen and documents

-Navigating Principles-Based Bonds Guidance for Insurers
+Navigating NAIC Principles-based Bonds Guidance for Insurers

-The National Association of Insurance Commissioners’ (NAIC) Statutory Accounting Principles Working Group (SAPWG) has finalized the adoption of NAIC REF 2019-21, which will significantly impact SSAP No. 26R, Bonds, No. 43R, Asset-Back Securities and No. 21R, Other Admitted Assets through the adoption and definition of principles-based bondsThe change is effective January 1, 2025, to provide insurance companies sufficient time to implement the guidance and ensure accurate, compliant reporting.
-The SAPWG is still reviewing the corresponding issue paper.
+The National Association of Insurance Commissioners’ (NAIC) Statutory Accounting Principles Working Group (SAPWG) has finalized the adoption of NAIC REF 2019-21, also known as the Principles-based Bond Project (PBBP), which will significantly impact SSAP No. 26R, Bonds, No. 43R, Asset-Back Securities and No. 21R, Other Admitted Assets, through the adoption and definition of principles-based bonds.
+The change is effective January 1, 2025, to provide insurance companies sufficient time to implement the guidance and ensure accurate, compliant reporting.
+The SAPWG issued Issue Paper No. 169 as well as INT 44019 to assist with interpreting and implementing the new bond definition.

 Applying the Principles-Based Bond Definition chart

-Determining Issuer Credit Obligations vs. Asset-Backed Securities
+Determining Issuer Credit Obligations vs. Asset-backed Securities: NAIC Principles-based Definition

 Under the principles-based bond approach, the revised SSAP No. 26R (5) states:

-A bond shall be defined as any security1 representing a creditor relationship, whereby there is a fixed schedule for one or more future payments, and which qualifies as either an issuer credit obligation or an asset-backed security as described in this statement.
+“A bond shall be defined as any security* representing a creditor relationship, whereby there is a fixed schedule for one or more future payments, and which qualifies as either an issuer credit obligation or an asset-backed security as described in this statement.”

-The insurer evaluating a creditor relationship should primarily consider the security’s substance, rather than the legal form of the financial instrument.
+The insurer evaluating a creditor relationship should primarily consider the security's substance, rather than the legal form of the financial instrument.
 Additionally, all other investments the insurer owns in the investee, as well as any other contractual arrangements, should be included within the consideration and analysis over the existing relationship.
+A creditor relationship exists when a security has predetermined principal and fixed or variable interest payments that do not vary based on the performance of underlying collateral or non-debt variables.
+Furthermore, securities that represent an ownership interest or that possess equity-like characteristics are not, in substance, bonds.

 Defining Issuer Credit Obligations